open-telemetry/semantic-conventions/docs/messaging/messaging-metrics.md

 ---

-`messaging.system` has the following list of well-known values.
+`messaging.provider.name` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.

 | Value  | Description | Stability |
 |---|---|---|